ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ### Memcache encoded key

-Now before we move ahead to `PHP deserialization attack` we need to find the full encoded key for the memcache poisoning which will be deserialized when we visit the awesome rss page with custom_feed_url parameter.
+Before we move ahead to `PHP deserialization attack` we need to find the full encoded key for the memcache poisoning which will be deserialized when we visit the awesome rss page with custom_feed_url parameter.
 While testing the custom feed functionality we saw the output of the debug script generated started with `xct_4e5612ba07(...)` when the default customfeed.xml was parsed by `get_feed` function.

 Based on the following lines in source code: